-There are many useful devices such as telescopes and microscopes which uses more than one lens to create images.
-Analyzing any system having more than one lens work in steps where each lens takes an object and forms an image.
+There are many devices like telescopes and microscopes, which use multiple lenses to create images.
+Analyzing any system having multiple lenses shows that it works in stages where each lens forms an image of the object.
 The original object will work as the object for the first lens and creates an image.
 This new image will be the object for the second lens and so on.
 You can see this with these examples.

-A microscope has two converging lens.
-This is because it is easier to get higher magnification with two lenses rather than just one.You can use one lens to magnify by a factor of 5 and second by a factor of 7, If you want an overall magnification of 35.
-Its an easy procedure than to get magnification by a factor of 35 with a single lens.
-A ray diagram of microscope arrangement is given below.
+A microscope has two converging lenses.
+This is because it is easier to get higher magnification with two lenses rather than just one.
+Using one lens can magnify 5 times more and using a second will magnify 7 times, and you will get an overall magnification of 35, which is not possible with one lens.
+It’s an easy procedure to get magnification by a factor of 35 with a single lens.
+A ray diagram of the microscope arrangement is given below.
 Here you can see the image is the object for the second lens and the image formed by the second lens is the image that you would see when you looked through the microscope.